jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 ## Example

-Here is an elided example of a JSON object containing bulk data for both IP Network and Autonomous System Number object
+Here is an elided example of a JSON object containing bulk data for the IP Network object class:
-classes:

 ```
 {